 Setting fire to our insides for fun

 To distract our hearts from ever missing them

 In the final version of the chorus, Tonra is open and honest about love.
 She tells the listeners that they are in love they lucky, because they aren’t upset or annoyed about someone not giving them back the love they feel for them.
 Again, the line “setting fire to our insides for fun”, is used to distract Tonra from the pain she’s feeling, but she will always miss her ex-lover.
 The track ends with Tonra singing the post-chorus for a final time.

-The music video has almost 10 million views, although unofficial music videos of the track have received over 20 million.
+The music video was released on the 19th June 2013, and was directed bu The Mitcham Submarine.
+It has almost 10 million views, although unofficial music videos of the track have received over 20 million.
 The music video is extremely simple, it is the band singing the track live in a dark room with a white spotlight, filmed with a black and white filter.